SPARC-FAIR-Codeathon/SCKAN-Compare/README.md

           - Expresses a relation between a neuron population and its circuit role phenotype (Intrinsic, Motor, Sensory, or Projection);

           - Expresses a relation between a neuron population and a brain region where the neuron population sends axons towards (Spinal cord descending projection, Spinal cord ascending projection);

-          - Expresses a relationship between a neuron type and a biological sex ( Male or Female from PATO)
+          - Expresses a relationship between a neuron type and biological sex ( Male or Female from PATO)

 ## Benefits